DylanRhymaun/personal-website/writing/fun/albumsof2025.md

 <li>I would move Taylor Swift down to number 119.
 It gets worse every time ecounter "Fate of Ophelia" or frankly even think about the tracklist.
 My god, "Cancelled" is truly unbelievable.</li>
 <li>Pusha T of Clipse said some truly baffling things about his parenting style that I look down on.
 I wouldn't change the placement yet but I would acknowledge it in the review because it does recontextualize things.  </li>
 <li>I would move Nourished by Time's *The Passionate Ones* waaaaaaay up to the 5-15 range.
 That mf makes me want to live.</li>
+<li>I would move Chuquimamani-Condori's album *Edits* up quite a few places, to around 40 or 45.
+Just an unbelievably creative and novel experience that won't leave my mind.
 </ul>
 <br>
   <a href="https://www.dylanrhymaun.com/writing/fun/albumsof2024.html" target="_blank">Check out my top 20 albums of 2024!</a>